Alan Shearer says Alexander Isak statement poured ‘flames on the fire’

-The wantaway striker accused Newcastle of breaking promises in a social media post.
+The wantaway striker accused Newcastle of breaking promises in a social media post on Tuesday

 Former Newcastle captain Alan Shearer believes wantaway striker Alexander Isak has poured “flames on the fire” of his stand-off with the Magpies by accusing the club of breaking promises, and said his comments “don’t benefit anyone”.